 Lojong, or mind training, is a core practice in all the lineages of the Tibetan tradition.
 They can perhaps best be characterized as a method for transforming our mind by turning away from self-centeredness and cultivating instead the mental habits that generate bodhicitta, the awakened mind that puts the benefit of others above all else.
 The teachings on it are more diverse than many people realize, so we thought we would lay out a map of its origins and development for our readers, with some recommendations along the way for books through which the practice can be explored.

-The lojong texts present a system for putting compassion into practice according the to teachings that originate with the Buddha himself and echo throughout the centuries.
-In 2016 in Boulder, His Holiness the Dalai Lama gave a talk onthe lojong text The Eight Verses (see below) and explained how Atisha and his teachers took this from Shantideva, both his Way of the Bodhisattva classic (for example in the eighth chapter where presents the lojong practice of exchanging self and others, known as tonglen in Tibetan) as well as his Compendium of Training (a new translation of which is available from Oxford later in 2016).
-Shantideva in turn looked back to Nagarjuna, in particular his Precious Garland and his Bodhicittavivaraṇa or Exposition on Enlightened Mind which is discussed at length in In Praise of Dharmadhatu.
-And Nagarjuna himself used the sutras as his sources, in particular the Avatamsaka known in English as The Flower Ornament Scripture
+The lojong texts present a system for putting compassion into practice according to the teachings that originate with the Buddha himself and echo throughout the centuries.
+In 2016 in Boulder, His Holiness the Dalai Lama gave a talk on the lojong text The Eight Verses (see below) and explained how Atisha and his teachers took this from Shantideva, in both his Way of the Bodhisattva classic (for example in the eighth chapter where he presents the lojong practice of exchanging self and others, known as tonglen in Tibetan) as well as in his Compendium of Training (a new translation of which is available from Oxford later in 2016).
+Shantideva in turn looked back to Nagarjuna, particularly in his Precious Garland and his Bodhicittavivaraṇa, or Exposition on Enlightened Mind, which is discussed at length in In Praise of Dharmadhatu.
+And Nagarjuna himself used the sutras as his sources, in particular the Avatamsaka, known in English as The Flower Ornament Scripture.

 From Atisha and the Kadampa masters who followed him, we have received a rich array of core lojong texts that form the basis for the commentaries and teachings we have today.
 Originally the lojong teachings—often just collections of short sayings—were considered secret and were not widely disseminated, but this changed with the works of two Kadampa masters in particular.

-The first was Langri Thangpa (1054–1123), whose teacher, Geshe Potawa (1027–1105), was one of the three main disciples of Dromtonpa, and whose succinct Eight Verses on Training the Mind continues to be widely taught—recently by His Holiness the Dalai Lama to over ten thousand people in New York’s Central Park.
-His Holiness has taught on this text on numerous occasions and has published three works on it: a section in the book Lighting the Way, the audio recording Eight Verses for Training the Mind (an mp3 download of which is expected soon], and a section in Kindness, Clarity, and Insight.
-Another commentary is the late Geshe Sonam Rinchen’s, also called Eight Verses for Training the Mind.
+The first was Langri Thangpa (1054–1123), whose teacher, Geshe Potawa (1027–1105), was one of the three main disciples of Dromtonpa and whose succinct Eight Verses on Training the Mind continues to be widely taught—recently by His Holiness the Dalai Lama to over ten thousand people in New York’s Central Park.
+His Holiness has taught this text on numerous occasions and has published three works on it: a section in the book Lighting the Way, the audio recording Eight Verses for Training the Mind (an mp3 download of which is expected soon), and a section in Kindness, Clarity, and Insight.
+Another commentary is from the late Geshe Sonam Rinchen, also called Eight Verses for Training the Mind.

-There are many commentaries on Chekawa’s text, of which one of the more famous is by Ngulchu Thogme Zangpo, the early fourteenth-century Kadampa master who also authored the renowned Thirty-Seven Practices of a Bodhisattva.
+There are many commentaries on Chekawa’s text.
+One of the more famous is by Ngulchu Thogme Zangpo, the early fourteenth-century Kadampa master who also authored the renowned Thirty-Seven Practices of a Bodhisattva.
 In Enlightened Courage, Dilgo Khyentse Rinpoche teaches on Thogme Zangpo’s commentary on Chekawa’s text.

 The great nineteenth-century master Jamgon Kongtrul Lodro Taye also included a commentary on Chekawa’s text in his Treasury of Special Instructions.
-It is available in English as The Great Path to Awakening.
+It is available in English as The Great Path of Awakening.

 And there are many contemporary masters who teach on this text because it is so easy to put into practice and can have such a profound effect: